May 21, 2019

 Understanding Prosocial Motivation could be the answer you’re looking for.
-First, lets discuss communicating to your employees about your fund.
+First, lets discuss communicating to your team members about the fund.

-The way you communicate about your Fund can drastically affect how well employees hear the message, participate by donating or applying and how significantly the company benefits from the prosocial motivation Therefore, it is important to carefully consider the language and methods you use when promoting your fund to your employees.
+The way you communicate about the fund can drastically affect how well team members hear the message, participate by donating or applying and how significantly the company benefits from the prosocial motivation.
+Therefore, it is important to carefully consider the language and methods you use when promoting your fund to your team members.

-Make efforts to promote Fund awareness in a manner that empowers employees, rather than causing them to feel targeted as someone who may need assistance.
-Teach your employees about how they can contribute to the Fund and why it matters.
-In other words:
+Make efforts to promote fund awareness in a manner that empowers team members, rather than causing them to feel targeted as someone who may need assistance.
+Teach your team members about how they can contribute to the Fund and why it matters.

-Studies have shown conclusively, that communicating about your fund in this manner will increase employee awareness.
-More importantly, studies show that when employees donate, it increases their productivity and positive association with your company culture, leading to higher levels of employee retention.
+Studies have shown conclusively, that communicating about the fund in this manner will increase team member awareness.
+More importantly, studies show that when team members donate, it increases their productivity and positive association with your company culture, leading to higher levels of retention.
 This is where the term, Prosocial Motivation comes in.

 Prosocial Behavior is behavior that benefits another person or society.
 When a company focuses on creating a culture focused on community and cause, studies have shown it can lead to increases in productivity.

-The Aspen Institute, in partnership with Commonwealth, recently conducted research on Employee Hardship Funds and found that:
+The Aspen Institute, in partnership with Commonwealth, recently conducted research on relief funds and found that:

 While there are many articles and research papers on the subject, the excerpt below from Margaret Greenberg and Senia Maymin’s article “Why be ‘Prosocial’ at Work?”
 (May 12, 2014) does a wonderful job summing up the concept: